GBOML/GBOML/docs/source/nodes.rst

    min <identifier>: <expression> <expansion range>;
    max <identifier>: <expression> <expansion range>;

-The previous example can be completed by defining an objective function, which yields a complete and valid :math:`\texttt{\#NODE}` block:
+The previous example can be completed by defining an objective function, which yields a complete and valid ``#NODE`` block:

 .. code-block:: c